Troubleshooting Common Swamp Cooler Problems

 Many things can cause this problem.
 The pads may be dirty.
 There may not be enough airflow.
 There may not be enough water.
 Or, the settings may be wrong.
 Check all these parts.
 Make sure they are clean.
 Make sure they are maintained well.
 Make sure they are working right.

-How Do I Know if My Swamp Cooler Pump Is Bad?
+How Do I Know If My Swamp Cooler Pump Is Bad?

 A bad swamp cooler pump has problems.
 The water might not flow well.
 You may hear strange noises.
 Or the pump may stop working.
 To check the pump, unplug the water pipe.
 Turn on the pump.
 See if it works right.